 Extension for NPC Women's Sororities (in addition to College policies)

 When all NPC chapters are over or close to total, or a need arises as determined by the Panhellenic Advisor and the Panhellenic Council, consideration will be given to adding another chapter.
 Such a chapter shall be organized through colonization by an NPC fraternity.
 NPC guidelines should be followed as closely as possible when establishing a new chapter.
 The College reserves the right to override an NPC rule, which is in conflict with a decision made by Union College officials.
 All new chapters seeking recognition must provide proof of insurance to the Vice President for Student Affairs/Dean of Students or designee prior to colonization.

-All expansion activities, including colonization and subsequent conferral of recognition, must be approved by the Director of Fraternity and Sorority Life.
+All expansion activities, including colonization and subsequent conferral of recognition, must be approved by the Associate Director for Greek Leadership.